universal-meaning-map/docs/readme.md

 A computation is essentially the process of generating better `abstractions`, simplifying an aspect of reality to facilitate our relationship with it.
 But the  computation in itself can also be conceive as `abstraction` that transforms `abstractions`, making  code, functions, apps or machine learning models `abstractions` as well.

-In `IPMM` anything that has `meaning` can be encapsulated as an `abstraction`, which means that everything can have digital representation, forming a map of our personal ontology of the world in a digital form.
+In `IPMM` anything that has `meaning` can be expressed as a `meaning unit projection` and understood as an `abstraction`, which means that everything can have its digital representation.
+The result is our personal language, a map of `meaning` of our particular mind.

 Facilitating a coherent creation, evolution, re-use, and maintenance of `abstractions`, that map into how we think, is what enables better reasoning and communication, and the goal of `IPMM` is to support this process.